delvtech/docs-portal/governance-council/airdrop/discord.md

 ### What’s next?

-Wait until April 6, 2022 and check your eligibility for the airdrop.
-If eligible, you’ll be led through a Claim process, very similar to the [Airdrop Claim Flow](https://docs.element.fi/governance-council/airdrop).
+On April 6th, 2022, we’ll announce the link where you can check your eligibility and claim your voting power.

-Now that you’ve claimed your voting power, it can be used by your delegate (or yourself, in case of self-delegation) to vote on proposals.
+Once you’ve claimed your voting power, it can be used by your delegate (or yourself, in case of self-delegation) to vote on proposals.

 * Explore the [Proposals](https://gov.element.fi/proposals) page to stay updated on all new developments
 * Head to the [Delegate](https://gov.element.fi/delegate) page to review or change your delegation